piinalpin/piinalpin.github.io/2024/04/deploy-kubernetes-production-ready-on-proxmox-using-k3s/index.md

-# Deploy Kubernetes Production Ready on Proxmox using K3S
+# Deploy Kubernetes on Proxmox using K3S

 ![Kubernetes Cluster in Proxmox](/images/kubernetes-cluster.png)